— Color palette guide · Updated May 2026

 Warm skin tones, fall/winter focus, more expressive personalities.

 Warmer-toned earth palette.
 Specifically flatters warm skin (yellow, peach, golden undertones).
 Reads bohemian-modern.
-Best deployed with one piece in a strong colour and the rest neutral cream.
+Best deployed with one piece in a strong color and the rest neutral cream.

 Navy + camel (men's-classic)